planoe/size-calculator/README.md

 }
 ```

-If there is no meaningful size label for the input, the API returns an error
+If there is no meaningful size label, the API returns an error
 with an informative message.

 ```